staticmap.jpg

 The Westman Islands today

-Some business-savvy young ones used to even collect them up, and ‘sell’ them to tourists to release.
+Some business-savvy young ones used to even collect them up and ‘sell’ them to tourists to release.

 More puffins nest in the Westman Islands than anywhere else on earth.

-The Westman Islands also boast some of the best whale-watching opportunities in the country, with Fin, Minke and Humpback Whales seen often in summer, and Orcas throughout the year.
+The Westman Islands also boast some of the best whale-watching opportunities in the country, with Fin, Minke, and Humpback Whales seen often in summer and Orcas throughout the year.

 Heimaey itself is home to the world's first beluga whale sanctuary.
 In exchange for a donation fee to the charity, visitors can meet Little White and Little Grey in their homes in Klettsvik Bay.

-Things to do in Westman Islands
+Things to do in the Westman Islands

-Following is a list of ideas for things to do in the Westman islands.
+Following is a list of ideas for things to do in the Westman Islands.

 1. Visit Heimaey Island: This is the largest island in the group and is home to most of the local population.
 It offers plenty of outdoor activities, including hiking, bird watching, and boat tours.